zb-coder/bank_tech_test-Ruby/README.md

 puts account.print_sorted_array_with_header
 ```

-and put ruby bank.rb into the console shown in the image above or you can use irb as shown in the image below.
+and put ruby bank.rb into the console as shown in the image above or you can use irb as shown in the image below.

 ![](images/ruby%20image.png)